 IV Sedation Dentist

-Many people are fearful of the dental chair and potential pain or discomfort that can accompany it.
-At Carson & Carson DDS, we offer both IV Sedation and IM Sedation to our patients so that you can have a pain free dental visit you that won’t even remember!
-At Carson & Carson DDS, our dentists are available 24 hours a day to treat any dental emergency.
-Call us today for an appointment with the Oxnard Dentist with over 45 years of experience.
+Do you suffer from a dental phobia or an intense fear of getting dental work done?
+This is not uncommon.
+Many people are fearful of the dental chair and the potential pain or discomfort that can accompany it, but modern medicine has allowed for the many dentists to practice sleeping dentistry (sleep sedation) that gives patients the chance to sleep right through their dental treatment.
+At Carson & Carson, we offer both IV Sedation and IM Sedation to our patients so that you can have a pain free dental visit you that won’t even remember!
+Our dentists are available 24 hours a day to treat any dental emergency.
+Call us today to request a consultation for sleep dentistry with the Oxnard Dentist with over 4 decades of experience offering dental treatment.Request A Consultation

-IV or IM sedation is an optimal solution if you:
+IV or IM sedation is a viable sleeping dentistry option if you:

 - are not numbed easily from local anesthetics